Marken-Foo/tsumemi/README.md

 Python 3 is required.
 You can download an installer for the latest version from the [official website](https://www.python.org/).
 (Tested with Python 3.8.1 but *should* be compatible with Python 3.5 onwards.)

-To install, download all the .py files to a single folder.
+To install, download everything in this repository.
 To run, make sure you have Python 3 installed on your system, then double click `kif_browser_gui.py` or run it from the command line.

 Comes with a free set of ten 1-te and ten 3-te problems in the folder `/sample_problems`, composed by Marken Foo.